Frans van Lith: Native education

 In the small village of Semampir he built a school and a church.
 He also begun the building of the Catholic school complex in Muntilan, starting with the "Normaalschool" in 1890, a school for teachers or "Kweekschool" in 1904 and then a school for head teachers in 1906.
 This school for teachers was open for all native Javanese, from all religions.
 It started with 107 students, 32 of whom are non-Catholics.

 In 1911 the Mertoyudan Seminary was officially founded, the first in Indonesia, built in part because some of the school's alumni wanted to become priests.
 One of them was Mgr A. Soegijapranata SJ (1896-1963), who would later become the Archbishop of Semarang, the first Indonesian native bishop.

 The small church and school at Semampir would then develop into a complex of buildings, which was named Kolese Franciscus Xaverius in 1911.
 In 1948, the school complex was burned.

-This education beginning in Muntilan would create Indonesian Catholic politicians, such as Kasimo, Frans Seda, amongst others.
+This education beginning in Muntilan would create Indonesian Catholic politicians, such as Kasimo and Frans Seda, amongst others.

-In Klaten, van Lith tried to establish a Hollands Inlandse School (HIS, a primary school for Indonesian children)..
+In Klaten, van Lith tried to establish a Hollands Inlandse School (HIS, a primary school for Indonesian children).
 Initially the effort did not receive the permission of the Assistant Resident, because in Klaten there was already a Protestant HIS.
 Because of the refusal, Father van Lith proposed directly to the Resident of Surakarta (Solo).
 His proposal was accepted, and in 1920 HIS Kanisius Klaten was established and education activities started.

 Van Lith fought for the education of the native Javanese.
 He sent students to Dutch universities and urged the Society of Jesus to build colleges.